C2SM/git-course/README.md

 If it does not open automatically, you will need to copy and paste the URL manually.
 In this case, please follow the instructions on your terminal.

-If you are note able to start JupyterLab for some reason, you can try to launch a Jupyter Notebook, which provides a simpler user interface:
+If you are not able to start JupyterLab for some reason, you can try to launch a Jupyter Notebook, which provides a simpler user interface:
 ```
 jupyter notebook
 ```